-A. Throughout the year, the Centers for Medicare & Medicaid Services CMS sends out updates about additional covered services or changes to existing covered services.
-These notifications called National Coverage Determinations (NCDs), will be posted here to view and download when they become available.
+A. Throughout the year, the Centers for Medicare & Medicaid Services (CMS) sends out updates about additional covered services or changes to existing covered services.
+These notifications are called National Coverage Determinations (NCDs).
+View the NCDs for the current plan year♦.

-Advantage Plus is available for all Kaiser Permanente Senior Advantage (HMO) and Medicare Advantage (HMO) individual plan members.
-Advantage Plus is available for all Medicare Plus (Cost) individual plan members, except for Basic plans.
-In California, Advantage Plus is not available under the Medicare Medi-Cal (HMO SNP) plan.
-In Colorado, Advantage Plus is not available under the Medicare Medicaid (HMO SNP) plan.
+*Advantage Plus is available for all Kaiser Permanente Senior Advantage (HMO) and Medicare Advantage (HMO) individual plan members.
+In California, Advantage Plus is not available under the Medicare Medi-Cal (HMO D-SNP) plan.
+In Colorado, Advantage Plus is not available under the Medicare Medicaid (HMO D-SNP) plan.

 Q. Does Kaiser Permanente offer Medicare health plans?